Success Stories

 PTS and ITS

-The goods are then packed in boxes which are labelled with a barcode which could be a GS1 barcode.
-After the shipment is prepared, the manufacturer sends a “manufacture notification” message to ITS and creates an XML file containing pertinent data for the units in the container; this data is then uploaded via an XML file to the PTS.
+The goods are then packed in boxes labeled with a barcode, which could be a GS1 barcode.
+After the shipment is prepared, the manufacturer sends a "manufacture notification" message to ITS and creates an XML file containing pertinent data for the units in the container; this data is then uploaded to the PTS via an XML file.
 This is the first record that begins the CoC/CoO of the drug pack.
-After the shipment is delivered, the wholesaler downloads the XML file from PTS, and scans the shipment to verify that it matches the shipment received and sends the purchase action to ITS.
+After the shipment is delivered, the wholesaler downloads the XML file from PTS, scans it to verify that it matches the shipment received and sends the purchase action to ITS.
 The ownership of the drug then changes from the manufacturer to the wholesaler.

 Benefits

 With the system in place, the Turkish government also has data tools in place to support its fight against the selling of narcotics on the black market.
 The product recall process is also greatly improved.
-The government can conduct more complex recalls more quickly, as the product data is housed in one place.
-It is now possible for the government or manufacturers to issue a recall for a batch or a half batch of a drug from just the affected stakeholders (vs. the entire drug production or across the entire supply chain).
+The government can conduct more complex recalls quickly, as the product data is housed in one place.
+It is now possible for the government or manufacturers to issue a recall for a batch or a half batch of a drug from just the affected stakeholders (vs. the entire drug production or in the whole supply chain).

-Conclusion and next steps
+Conclusion and Next Steps

 Source:https://titck.gov.tr/